solana-developers/solana-cookbook/docs/th/references/programs.md

 ## How to read accounts

-Almost all instructions in Solana would require atleast 2 - 3 accounts, and they would be mentioned over the instruction handlers on what order it's expecting those set of accounts.
+Almost all instructions in Solana would require atleast 2 - 3 accounts, และ they would be mentioned over the instruction handlers on what order it's expecting those set of accounts.
 It's fairly simple if we take advantage of the `iter()` method in Rust, instead of manually indicing the accounts.
-The `next_account_info` method basically slices the first index of the iterable and returning the account present inside the accounts array.
-Let's see a simple instruction which expects a bunch of accounts and requiring to parse each of them.
+The `next_account_info` method basically slices the first index of the iterable และ returning the account present inside the accounts array.
+Let's see a simple instruction which expects a bunch of accounts และ requiring to parse each of them.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="Rust" active>